 This loan may be Subsidized, Unsubsidized, or a combination of both.
-A Subsidized Stafford Loan is awarded based on financial need.
+A Federal Direct Subsidized Loan is awarded based on financial need.
 Financial need is determined by the Office of Financial Aid.
-The federal government pays interest that accrues on the Subsidized Stafford Loan while you are in school.
-The Unsubsidized Stafford Loan is not based on need.
-The interest that accrues on the Unsubsidized Stafford Loan, while in school, must either be paid monthly or deferred and capitalized (added to the original loan balance).
+The federal government pays interest on the Federal Direct Subsidized Loan while you are in school.
+The Federal Direct Unsubsidized Loan is not based on need.
+The interest that accrues on the Federal Direct Unsubsidized Loan, while in school, must either be paid monthly or deferred and capitalized (added to the original loan balance).

-Stafford Loan funds are disbursed directly to the tuition account in two disbursements, half to the fall semester and half to the spring semester.
-Students receiving a Stafford Loan will be notified via email when the funds have been disbursed to their tuition account.
+Federal Direct funds are disbursed directly to the tuition account in two disbursements, half to the fall semester and half to the spring semester.
+Students receiving a Federal Direct Loan will be notified via email when the funds have been disbursed to their tuition account.

 Please refer to the Office of Financial Aid web site at for directions on completing the Entrance Interview and Promissory Note which must be completed before the loan can be disbursed.

-If you will be receiving a Plus Loan..
+If you will be receiving a Federal Direct Plus Loan..

-The Federal Direct Plus Loan is a low-interest loan available to the parents of students who are attending college at least half-time.
-The interest rate for 2017-2018 is 7.00%.
-There is a 4.276% origination fee deducted from the proceeds of the loan.
-Therefore, families should be applying for 4.276% more than what they need for the bill to cover this fee.
+The Federal Direct Plus Loan is a low-interest loan available to the parents of dependent students who are attending college at least half-time.
+The interest rate for 2022-2023 is fixed at 7.54% with options to enter immediate repayment (60 days after the full disbursement of the loan) or to defer repayment of interest and principal until after the student graduates or ceases to be enrolled at least half-time.
+The interest rate for 2023-2024 will not be determined until June 2023.
+There currently is a 4.228% origination fee deducted from the proceeds of the loan.
+Therefore, families should be applying for 4.228% more than what they need for the bill to cover this fee.
+This fee will change for all loans with a first disbursement date on or after October 1, 2023 to a percentage yet to be determined by the U.S. Department of Education.
 Loan funds are disbursed directly to the College in two disbursements, half for the fall bill and half for the spring bill.
-The maximum amount that can be borrowed is the cost of education less any other forms of financial aid.
+The maximum amount that can be borrowed is the cost of attendance less any other forms of financial aid.

-The following charges are not allowed to be included when calculating how much to borrow on a Plus Loan – property damage deposit, parking tickets and parking decals, library fines, lost IDs, summer housing and other miscellaneous charges.
+The following charges are not allowed to be included when calculating how much to borrow on a Federal Direct Plus Loan – parking tickets and parking decals, library fines, lost IDs, summer housing and other miscellaneous charges.
 These charges will need to be paid out of pocket via cash or check from a checking or savings account.